Tips & Guides / Apartment Life

 One toilet flush consumes nearly two gallons of water, while a shower head — even an energy-efficient one — pours out roughly two-and-a-half gallons per minute at a minimum.
 To cut down on utility costs and water waste, take shorter showers and use a bucket of water to catch the excess.
 You can then use that collected water for cleaning tasks, like mopping, flushing the toilet, or watering your plants.

-You can also save water in the kitchen and laundry room by soaping up your dishes before rinsing them (instead of letting the tap pour out for an entire washing session) and only running the dishwasher or washing machine when you have full loads.
+You can also save water in the kitchen and laundry unit by soaping up your dishes before rinsing them (instead of letting the tap pour out for an entire washing session) and only running the dishwasher or washing machine when you have full loads.

 Find Your Next Living Space With Landing